Location: New York, New York

 Maria Barbella was 24 years old when she and her family left the town of Farrandina and settled in New York’s Little Italy.
 They were among the 247,000 Italian immigrants who arrived in the United States in 1892.
 Maria found a job as a seamstress and going to and from work she would pass by a shoeshine stand operated by Domenico Cataldo.
-Soon they began to talk.
-He told her he planned to find a girl to marry and open a barbershop.
+Soon they began to talk and he told her of his plans to find a girl to marry and to open a barbershop.
 Before long he would walk her home from work but never all the way—Maria wanted to keep their association a secret from her parents for fear they would disapprove.

-Maria’s parents eventually did find out and demanded that she bring Domenico home to meet them.
-Domenico kept finding excuses for not meeting Maria’s parents until finally her father forbade her to see him anymore.
-Maria obeyed her father’s command for a time, but by 1895 Domenico was actively pursuing her again, and she relented.
+Maria’s parents eventually did find out and demanded that she bring Cataldo home to meet them.
+Cataldo kept finding excuses for not meeting Maria’s parents until finally her father forbade her to see him anymore.
+Maria obeyed her father’s command for a time, but by 1895 Cataldo was actively pursuing her again, and she relented.

 “I’ll find you a young man willing to marry you.
 I’ll tell him you’re a widow.
 I’ll buy you a black dress.
 You’ll marry him because I want you to.
 Then I’ll come to visit you while he’s at work.”

-Maria also learned that Domenico already had a wife and children in Italy and planned to return to them.
+Maria also learned that Cataldo already had a wife and children in Italy and planned to return to them.

 On April 26, 1895, New York was in the midst of an historic heat wave.
 The day before, at 3:30 in the afternoon, the temperature had jumped from 52 degrees 90 degrees.
-Maria and Domenico were arguing when Maria’s mother, Filomena, came to the door as she had several times before to plead with Domenico to marry her daughter.
+Maria and Cataldo were arguing when Maria’s mother, Filomena, came to the door as she had several times before to plead with Cataldo to marry her daughter.
 He pushed her aside and ran downstairs to the street and then to Mancuso’s bar, two doors down.
 He was playing cards when Maria came in ten minutes later.
-She asked him again to marry her and Domenico shouted:
+She asked him again to marry her and Cataldo shouted:

 “Only pigs marry.”Maria put her hand on his shoulder and as he tried to push her away, Maria slashed his throat with a straight razor.
 Clutching his throat, Domenico ran into the street and gushing blood ran through a crowd of horrified bystanders.
 Then he fell to the sidewalk and died.